 • As we enter the next phase of migration, you may notice a few operational updates designed to deliver simplicity and performance.
 As systems align, you may see updates to plans, products, or support experiences—communicated clearly and implemented with minimal disruption.
 As part of this transition, we don’t expect your monthly cost to increase or a reduction in your plan benefits

-• Accounts will move in phases, over time.
+• Accounts will move in phases, starting in May 2026.
 We’ll notify you when your account is ready to move and guide you through next steps.

 • Nothing will change right now.
 Your T-Mobile and UScellular accounts will continue to be managed separately.